Published : 06.16.2020

 The Cloud has emerged as possibly the most scalable, affordable, and convenient modes of data storage.
 However, cloud usage comes with a set of considerations that determines data security.
-Unlike the days of the data center, with sandboxed data management infrastructures, the Cloud involves multiple remote accounts, trust relationships, and permission inheritances that make it extremely challenging for data owners to keep a close tab on.
+Unlike the days of the data center, with sandboxed data management infrastructures, the Cloud involves multiple remote accounts, trust relationships, and permission inheritances that make it extremely challenging for data owners to keep a close tab.
 In our blog, we will cover the four pillars to de-risk your cloud.

-System and service misconfigurations , are one of the primary challenges faced by Cloud users which has led to major data breaches.
-As we’ve seen, even the most sophisticated, and well funded, organizations have had their issues.
+System and service misconfigurations are one of the primary challenges faced by Cloud users which has led to major data breaches.
+As we’ve seen, even the most sophisticated and well-funded organizations have had their issues.

-Organizations can minimize risks by first identifying the risks leading to unauthorized privileges.
+Organizations can minimize risk by first identifying the risks leading to unauthorized privileges.
 There are four major pillars or risk factors that determine the effectiveness and security of a Cloud system.
 It is essential for not just data owners, but also cloud operations, security and audit teams, to recognize these risks to maximize their control management, security and governance of data within their public Cloud environments, like AWS, Azure, GCP, and Kubernetes.

 It has become extremely easy to create identities, both human and non-human, within the Cloud system.
-These identities may be provided with access rights that were not originally intended and/or by accident.
+These identities may be provided with access rights that were not originally intended and/or created by accident.
 Additionally, these identities may remain invisible and untrackable to data owners.
-These roles may contain special administrative rights such as to enumerate and extract data (as was the case with many of the more well known data breaches), which have the potential to compromise data systems.
+These roles may contain special administrative rights such as to enumerate and extract data (as was the case with many of the more well-known data breaches), which have the potential to compromise data systems.

 Transparent Cloud data storage alone is insufficient in risk assessment strategies.
 While data owners may trust their DevOps team to manage the storage of data objects, this does not reveal the full extent of accessibility and privileges of external parties.
 Cloud users must remain privy to the micro-movements in their data channels to ensure foolproof security.
-It is necessary to be fully aware of where their data truly exists, which Identities (human and non-human) have access to it, how it is being accessed and where it might be moving to/from..
+It is necessary to be fully aware of where their data truly exists, which Identities (human and non-human) have access to it, how it is being accessed and where it might be moving to/from.

 The (very) outdated paradigm of sending alerts to a single team to triage and manage simply isn’t feasible.
 In the Cloud operating model, the environment is simultaneously being used by disparate groups of specialists, which include audit, DevOps, Cloud, and Security staff.
 Here the outdated paradigm simply breaks down.
 The solution is to get the issues to the teams that created them, and are in the best position to address them, as soon as quickly as possible.
 This ensures that issues are addressed in both an appropriate and timely manner.